bgord/knowledge/roadmap.md

 - ~~Can I create a modifier for a block?~~
 - How to setup stylelint?
 - What are mixes in BEM?
-- How to separate appearance and positioning?
+- How does @font-face work?
+- What's a specificity and how to count it?

 ## JS (4/7)
 - What is a `proxy` in JS?
 What can it be useful for?